- Karen Frost

 Chapter 6: Cairo

-This chapter touches directly or indirectly on a lot of different subjects.
+This chapter touches directly or indirectly on several different subjects.
 Below are some sources I used in thinking about the setting of the chapter and what the characters would have seen in 1923 Egypt.

 When writing about Egypt/Cairo, I used four travelogues: